The Brecon Beacons (South Wales) – Walking Short Break

 |Tour Dates||14th to the 17th of March 2020|

 - DAY 1.
 ROSSLARE TO BRECON

-An early morning departure from Rosslare on the 08.45 sailing to Pembroke.
+Our guided walking short break starts with an early morning departure from Rosslare on the 08.45 sailing to Pembroke.
 Sailing time is approximately 3 hrs 30 minutes.
-From the port of Pembroke to the town of Beacon our travel time is approximately 3 hours.
-We will of course stop along the way for bathrooms etc.
+From the port of Pembroke to the town of Beacon, our travel time is approximately 3 hours.
+We will, of course, stop along the way.

-Once we have settled into our accommodation, we will do a short walk to explore the town, its many colourful shops and pubs.
+Once we have settled into our accommodation, we will take a short walk around the town of Brecon, exploring its many colourful shops and pubs.

 - DAY 2.
 PEN Y FAN & THE CWM LLWCH HORSESHOE

-A short drive from our accommodation will take us to the starting point of our walk, where we will begin our assent to Pen Y Fan.
-The trail leads us around the base of Allt Ddu, past a disused quarry and follows the spur of Cefn Cwm Llwch to the summit (886m, highest peak in Brecon Mountain Range).
+A short drive from our accommodation will take us to the starting point of today's guided walk, where we will begin our ascent to Pen Y Fan.
+The trail leads us around the base of Allt Ddu, past a disused quarry and follows the spur of Cefn Cwm Llwch to the summit (886m) which is the highest peak in the Brecon Mountain Range.